min2ha/ukwa-site/content/target/68727/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Hansard:  9th July 2018: Leaving the EU

 The Prime Minister makes an impassioned statement defending her compromise proposals for a future UK-EU relationship, followed by questions